 Prices Continue to Climb

 It would seem logical that an increase in carrier revenue, combined with added infrastructure (planes, trucks, and shipping facilities), would lead to a decrease in shipping costs.
 Maybe it would at least flatten out, year-over-year.
-In fact, rates and surcharges have increased more times this year than anyone expected.
+In fact, fuel rates and surcharges have increased more times this year than anyone expected.
 While an annual rate increase, and peak season surcharges during December are commonplace, this year all carriers have announced rate increases multiple times.
 Follow the 2021 carrier increases and surcharges blog post for more detailed updates.

 Indefinite Surcharges at FedEx